-This obviously results in a lot of data, which is extremely interesting to analyse.
-However, I will only use the start and end time of my sleep for this first part in the "Happiness Essay on Sleep" series.
-No matter what this analysis determines, there will be lots of additional possibilities for me to further analyse this set of data!
+This obviously results in a lot of data, which is extremely interesting to analyze.
+However, I will only use the start and end times of my sleep for this analysis.
+No matter what this analysis determines, there will be lots of additional possibilities for me to further analyze this set of data!

 Let’s not waste any more time on this intro, and look at the shiny data this app has collected for me.

 I am only interested in my daily amount of sleep for now.
 This is quite easy for me to calculate, as the application can export every recorded sequence of sleep to a single file.
 The only thing left for me to do now is to sum the duration of all sequences per day.
 It is possible that a single day contains more than one sleep sequence (think of a power nap).